C-EO/CleanMachine1/README.md

 - ⚡ Fun Fact: The world will end on January 19th 2038 according to Unix Epoch
 - 💬 Favorite Quote: A computer is like air conditioning.
 It becomes useless when you open windows - Linus Torvalds

-Not many people GPG sign commits!
-Learn to do it [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key)

 [My GPG Public keys](https://github.com/CleanMachine1.gpg)

 `curl https://github.com/CleanMachine1.gpg | gpg --import`